allenz1120/Smart-and-Connected-Sysetems-Skills/skills/cluster-1/09/report.md

-#  Skill Name
+#  Servo

-Author: FirstName LastName
+Author: Allen Zou

-Date: YYYY-MM-DD
+Date: 2020/09/22
 -----

 ## Summary
+This program completed the task of rotating the servo to its

 ## Sketches and Photos